-Find answers to commonly asked questions about water use, water conservation, and the impact of the pool and spa industry on California’s economy.
+Find answers to commonly asked questions about water use, water conservation, and the impact of the pool, hot tub and spa industry on California’s economy.

 Q: Does a pool or spa really save more water than a lawn?

 A: Yes!
-A well-maintained pool or spa uses less water per day than an irrigated lawn.
+A well-maintained pool, hot tub or home spa uses less water per day than an irrigated lawn.
 Since most pool designs include a footprint larger than just the pool itself, wooden or concrete decking replaces even more traditional, water-intensive landscaping.
 In fact, according to a study done by the Santa Margarita Water District, a 1,200 sq. ft. pool installation uses about the same amount of water as California-friendly, drought-resistant landscaping in the year after the pool has been constructed.

 In the first year of pool construction, a new pool requires less water than a traditional lawn.
 On average, water use, including filling a new 1,200 square-foot pool after it’s installed, is 32,000 gallons.
 A 1,200 square-foot lawn uses approximately 44,000 gallons per year.